Vyral/mary-peacock-recruiting/_posts/2019-03-14-what-is-our-teams-top-lead-generation-secret.md

 * Mailing address
 * Phone number

 You may need to jog your memory at times.
-When you find yourself running out of names, starting thinking in terms of category:
+When you find yourself running out of names, starting thinking in terms of categories:

 * Relatives
 * Friends from high school/college